JetBrains/lets-plot/docs/sampling_python.md

 # Sampling in Datalore Plot

-`Sampling` is a special kind of data transformation which is built in to Datalore Plot and is applied after `stat` transformation.
+Sampling is a special kind of data transformation which is built in to Datalore Plot and is applied after `stat` transformation.

-`Sampling` helps when dealing with large datasets when unintentional attempt to plot excessively large number of geometries can lead to UI freeze and even out-of-memory crash.
+Sampling helps when dealing with large datasets when unintentional attempt to plot excessively large number of geometries can lead to UI freeze and even out-of-memory crash.

-`Sampling` is also one of the ways of dealing with over-plotting.
+Sampling is also one of the ways of dealing with over-plotting.

 ### How it works

-`Sampling` kicks-in automatically when the data volume exceeds a configured threshold and also can be configured for individual geometry layer using `sampling` argument of `geom_xxx()` function.
+By default, sampling kicks-in automatically when the data volume exceeds a certain threshold.
+Sampling type and parameters can also be configured manually per geometry layer using `sampling` argument of `geom_xxx()` function.

-Value `"none"` will disable any samplings for given layer.
+Value `"none"` will disable any sampling for the given layer.

 There are several sampling methods implemented in Datalore Plot.
 The sampling methods can be chained together using `+` operator.